Tornadoes slam Arkansas, shredding rooftops and tossing cars

 LITTLE ROCK, Ark.
 (AP) — A tornado raced through Little Rock and surrounding areas Friday, splintering homes, overturning vehicles and tossing trees and debris on roadways as people raced for shelter.
-There were early reports at least two dozen people hurt, some critically.
+There were reports of at least one dead and two dozen or more hurt, some critically.

 Another tornado hit the town of Wynne in the eastern part of the state near the Tennessee border, and officials reported widespread damage there including destroyed homes and downed trees.